 Where to Eat and Drink in Crested Butte

-After another longer visit to Crested Butte recently, I now have a number of recommendations of where to eat and drink in this awesome little mountain town.
+After another longer visit to Crested Butte recently, I now have a number of recommendations for where to eat and drink in this awesome little mountain town.

 My favorite cafe is Camp 4 Coffee which has awesome coffee and breakfast burritos.
 I also loved the tea at T-House, the big breakfasts at McGill’s, and the hot apple cider at Rumors Coffee and Tea House.

-The best breweries and bars are The Dogwood for incredible craft cocktails, Brick Oven Pizzeria and Pub for their excellent beer selection and sunny patio, and the local beer at Elk Avenue Brewing Co.
-I didn’t get to check out Montanya Distillers that offers craft cocktails with spirits made on-site – next time.
+The best breweries and bars are The Dogwood for incredible craft cocktails and the local beer at The Eldo Brewery.
+I didn’t get to check out Montanya Distillers which offers craft cocktails with spirits made on-site – next time.

-For food, we loved the affordable meal options at Pitas in Paradise; the bagels at Butte Bagels; the pasties at Tin Cup Pasty Co; the Nepalese, Tibetan, and Indian offerings at Sherpa Cafe; and the pizza at Brick Oven Pizzeria and Secret Stash Pizza.
+For food, we loved the affordable meal options at Pitas in Paradise; the bagels at Butte Bagels; the pasties at Tin Cup Pasty Co; the Nepalese, Tibetan, and Indian offerings at Sherpa Cafe; the upscale pub meals at Public House, and the pizza at Secret Stash Pizza.

 The Best Gear for Your Aspen to Crested Butte Hike